Sharruken/MSU-1-Randomizer/Converter/Readme.md

 # Usage

-1. Put any MP3s and MP4s into a folder names 'MP3s'
-2. Put any .wav, .flac and .ogg files into a folder named 'Music'
+1. Put all music into a folder named 'Music'
-3. Run Converter.py
+2. To normalize volume levels, copy Normalize.bat and Normalize.exe to Music and run Normalize.bat (doing this without copying is still in the works)
+3. To convert MP3 files to something usable, copy FFMPEG.bat and FFMPEG.exe to the music folder and run FFMPEG.bat
+4. To convert all FLAC, WAV and OGG files to PCM, run converter.py